tlswg/draft-ietf-tls-esni/draft-rescorla-tls-esni.md

 the presence of this value does not signal suspicious behavior to passive eavesdroppers.

-5. Forward secrecy
+### Forward secrecy

-This design is not forward secret since the server's ESNI key is semi-static.
+This design is not forward secret since the server's ESNI key is static.
 However, the window of exposure is bound by the key lifetime.
-In this case, the DNS RR TTL.
+It is RECOMMEMDED that servers rotate keys frequently.

-6. Proper security context
+### Proper security context

 This design permits servers operating in Fronting Mode to forward connections directly to hidden origin servers, thereby avoiding unnecessary MiTM attacks.

-7. Fronting server spoofing
+### Fronting server spoofing

 Assuming ESNIKeys retrieved from DNS are validated, e.g., via DNSSEC or fetched from a trusted Recursive Resolver, spoofing a server operating in Fronting Mode is not possible.
 See {{cleartext-dns}} for more details regarding cleartext DNS.

-8. Supporting multiple protocols
+### Supporting multiple protocols

 This design has no impact on application layer protocol negotiation.
 It only affects connection routing, server certificate selection, and client certificate verification.
 Thus, it is compatible with multiple protocols.

-## Obvious Attacks
+## Misrouting

+Note that the hidden server has no way of knowing what the SNI was, but that does not lead to additional privacy exposure because the hidden server also only has one identity.
+This does, however, change the situation slightly in that the hidden server might previously have checked SNI and now cannot (and an attacker can route a connection with an encrypted SNI to any hidden server and the TLS connection will still complete).
+However, the client is still responsible for verifying the server's identity in its certificate.

+[[TODO: Some more analysis needed in this case, as it is a little odd, and probably some precise rules about handling ESNI and no SNI uniformly?]]

 # IANA Considerations